I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 You've Got Mail (1998)

-You've Got Mail checks off the rom com addition to this list and one that even some guys can stomach.
+You've Got Mail checks off the rom com box on this list and, thanks to Tom Hanks, it's one that even some guys can stomach.
 The movie is set over three seasons, but the first third of the movie takes place in the fall, kicking off a tone that resonates with the changing weather and falling leaves outside.

 As with most of the movies on this list, there is a short but significant Thanksgiving scene, one that perfectly illustrates the love-hate relationship between Meg Ryan’s Kathleen and Tom Hanks’ Joe.
 After a montage of Kathleen actively avoiding Joe numerous times on the street and then later in the supermarket, she is caught when she creates a hold up in line the morning of Thanksgiving, unaware that she had entered a cash-only line armed only with a credit card.
 After failing to convince the cashier to allow an exception to keep her from having to get back into another long line, Joe comes to the rescue, flattering Rose the cashier into taking Kathleen’s credit card while grumpy shopper’s behind them urge them to get on with it so they can watch the Macy’s Day Parade.